zzamboni/zzamboni.org/content/code/resume-toolkit.md

 externalURL = "https://github.com/zzamboni/resume-toolkit/"
 +++

-[resume-toolkit](https://github.com/zzamboni/resume-toolkit) is a tool for converting JSON Resume (and optionally, BibTeX files) into HTML and PDF formats.
+A tool for exporting JSON Resume (and optionally, BibTeX files) into HTML and PDF formats.